 Whatever your husbands asks for ( sexually or any other way ), he shall get it.
 So I’ve seen many marriages falling apart because of this “commandment”.

 The key to loving someone is wanting the best for them.
 What is best is that people learn to compromise and to love.
 If someone is learning that their feelings are the only ones that matter, then they will not be loving.
 They can easily become cruel.
 A great marriage needs two people who learn to love and cherish each other.
 If we make our life about primarily doing whatever a spouse wants, without consideration of the impact of that on others or on the kingdom, that’s not loving.
 That’s idolatry.

 6. Men need mostly respect while women need mostly love

 Similarly, this one was mentioned a number of times.
 The truth is that you cannot have respect without love, and you cannot have love without respect, and for most people, they are interchangeable.

 There’s a more fundamental problem with this belief system, though, in that it can make women responsible for how men feel and act.
 If he is angry, it’s because she’s not respecting him.
 If he is weak, it’s because she’s not respecting him.
 And if he does anything wrong that requires confrontation–well, she can’t do that because that wouldn’t be respectful.

-As I explained in 10 signs that you’re respecting your husband too much, there is such a thing as “tough love”.
+As I explained in my post about why the concept of unconditional respect in Love & Respect doesn’t work, there is such a thing as “tough love”.
 If someone is acting badly, you can enact boundaries and still be loving, because it is not loving to enable someone to continue in sin.
 However, there is no equivalent of “tough respect”.
 So while a husband can deal with a wife who is damaging the marriage, a woman has no way of dealing with a husband who is damaging the marriage.
 And that’s not safe.